linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Arbitrage Pricing: Continuous-State, Continuous-Time Models.md

 Note that the above is neither a demonstration that there is an option pricing function, nor a demonstration that there is a replicating trading strategy.
 However, if both a pricing function and a replicating trading strategy exist, the above process allows one to determine both by solving a partial differential equation.
 After determining a solution to the PDE, one can verify if it provides a pricing function and if it allows the creation of a self-financing trading strategy.
 Ultimately, the justification of the existence of an option's pricing function and of a replicating self-financing trading strategy resides in the possibility of actually determining both.
 Absence of arbitrage ensures that this solution is unique.

-# Generalizing the Pricing of European Options
+## Generalizing the Pricing of European Options

 We can now generalize the above pricing methodology to a generic European option and to more general price processes for the bond and for the underlying stock.
 In the most general case, the process underlying a derivative need not be a stock price process.
-However, we

-Suppose that the underlying is a stock price process so that replicating portfolios can be formed.
+However, we suppose that the underlying is a stock price process so that replicating portfolios can be formed.
 We generalize in three ways:

 - The option's payoff is an arbitrary finite-variance random variable.
 - The stock price process is an Itô process.